samwance/content_platform/README.md

 ```
 python manage.py migrate
 ```
-To reate a superuser for the Django admin site:
+To create a superuser for the Django admin site:
 ```
 python manage.py createsuperuser
 ```